 I volunteered at a Wild Cat Animal Sanctuary several years back in Ohio where we rescued abused and neglected animals like lions, tigers, and bears.
-To see them get out and free range was incredible.
+To see them get out free ranging was incredible.

 Animals aren’t supposed to be constantly consuming tiny condensed pellets of food.
 When your animal can get out and forage for the food it needs, it will eat exactly what it should be eating.